-Is it safe to go to Papua New Guinea.
-That is a question I get asked a lot and the honest answer is no it is not 100% safe.
+Is it safe to go to Papua New Guinea?
+That is a question I get asked a lot and the honest answer is no, it is not 100% safe.
 Yet, where is these days and in my experience the risks are manageable and are far outweighed by the overall experience.

 PNG is certainly not without it’s faults.
 But it is unique country and for the adventurous traveler it offers a pretty special experience.

 Although I spend a lot of time in Bali, my home is in Sydney and I have lived there for nearly 20 years now.
-During that time I can honestly say that I have never had a single situation where I felt threatened or in any real danger.
+During which time I can honestly say that I have never had a single situation where I felt threatened or in any real danger.

 Does that mean Sydney is 100% safe?
 No… what it means is that I used my common sense to avoid areas or venues where there could be trouble.